 If you haven’t prepared, but have the time and resources to prepare (and taking it would enhance your application and show your competitiveness)…

 …then taking it is probably your best bet.
-If your course load isn’t weighing you down or you expect to have free time in the summer, then you could use that time to prepare!
-There are plenty of online resources available—including free SAT or ACT prep tests and study guides online that you can take, webinars, and online tutors.
+Is your course load not weighing you down, or do you expect to have free time in the summer?
+Then you could use that time to prepare!
+There are plenty of online resources available.
+For example, there are free SAT or ACT prep tests, study guides online, webinars, and online tutors.

-Perhaps you think your strengths lie in the other components of your application, and skipping the SAT may not hurt your acceptance chances.
-It’s important to remember that testing is just one part of the application, there are many other components that make up a competitive application.
+Perhaps you think your strengths lie in the other components of your application.
+Therefore, skipping the SAT may not hurt your acceptance chances.
+It’s important to remember that testing is just one part of the application.
+There are many other components that make up a competitive application.
 Take stock of these components and consider whether you can stand on these alone.
-If you have a strong GPA, have taken full advantage of the AP courses your high school offers, and held leadership roles in activities outside of the classroom, then those alone may be sufficient to demonstrate your competitiveness.
+If you have a strong GPA, take full advantage of the AP courses your school offers, and held leadership roles, you’re doing well.
+Those alone may be sufficient to demonstrate your competitiveness.